 Violence Against Woman (VAW) shelters grew out of a social justice movement when women demanded change to address the gender-based violence rooted in the social, economic, and political inequality of women.

 Women will not be free from violence until we achieve equity, by dismantling systemic barriers to justice and oppressive systems for ALL women, and thereby removing the threat of violence from women’s lives.

-Ending violence against women requires a combination of political action, individual advocacy and education to break the cycle of violence.
+Ending violence against women requires a combination of political action, individual advocacy, and education to break the cycle of violence.

 Every woman who comes to our shelter has made an individual decision to stand up and make a change in their lives and that takes tremendous courage.

-Look for upcoming campaigns and consider attending one or more of the upcoming events listed on our Upcoming events page.
+Look for upcoming campaigns and consider attending any of our upcoming events listed on our Homepage.

 The conversation needs to get louder and broader if we want to make violence against women a thing of the past.
 Systemic racism, discrimination, and oppression based on race, class, sexual orientation, gender identification, age, and ability must be addressed as part of an integrated approach to ending violence against women and children.
 Please check the links below and generate some conversation of your own.